-After finishing information technology school and an information security degree, you’re going to find yourself in a position where you will work for a company as part of their IT team.
+After finishing information technology school and an information security degree, you’re going to find yourself in a position where you will work for a company as part of its IT team.
 Further on in your career, you may even become a consultant that provides expert advice for companies looking for security and general IT solutions.

 In your IT and information security classes, you’ll learn about the systems and hardware that are in use today, and you’ll also find out which specific hardware is the most appropriate for any given scenario.